Rights of Employees

 Employees Misclassified as Independent Contractors

-Many employers try to save money by improperly labeling some of the employees they hire as “independent contractors.”
+Many employers try to save money by improperly labeling some of the employees they hire as "consultants" or “independent contractors.”
 Being improperly designated an independent contractor can have serious negative consequences for you.
 Typically, only employees are eligible to receive employee benefits such as health insurance, paid vacation, holiday or sick leave, 401(k) plans, pension plans, state disability insurance, unemployment insurance and many other benefits.